hatdropper1977/john.soban.ski/content/refactor-matlab-to-tidyverse.md

 ```

 ## Selecting Features
-The BUPA data has six features and two classes (one for alcohol related liver disorder, and one for alcohol unrelated liver disorder).
+The BUPA data includes six features and two classes (one for alcohol related liver disorder, and one for alcohol unrelated liver disorder).

 The six (6) BUPA features include: